edwardmercado/ccx-ta/README.md

 ### Infrastructure Pipeline
 - 1a.
 Developer push codes to the repository
 - 2a.
 Push action will trigger Cloud Build
-- 3a. `Cloud Build` will run the terraform commands and deploy or update the `Google Kubernetes Engine` and its infrastructure.
+- 3a. `Cloud Build` will run the terraform commands and deploy or update the `Google Kubernetes Engine` together with its components and infrastructure.

 ### Application Pipeline
 - 1b.
 Developer push codes to the repository